metaDAOproject/propaganda/introduction/introduction-2.md

 ![externality-internalization](media/externality-internalization.excalidraw.png)

 Unfortunately, practice often falls short of theory.
 Despite the intentions behind aligning incentives, there are numerous obstacles to achieving sufficient alignment between decision-makers and the group they are meant to represent.
-For example, voters in many voting-based systems have little incentive to thoroughly research their appointees, which means that those in power may have little incentive to act in the best interest of the group.
-Grifters, such as Ginni Rometty who as CEO of IBM presided over 24 quarters of declining revenues, can remain in power as long as they can 'work the system.'^11
+For example, voters in many voting-based systems have little incentive to thoroughly research their appointees, which means that those in power may have little incentive to act in the best interest of the group.^11 Grifters, such as Ginni Rometty who as CEO of IBM presided over 24 quarters of declining revenues, can remain in power as long as they can 'work the system.'^12

 ![Ginni Rometty, Grifter-in-Chief](media/ginni-rometti.jpg)